robert-hatfield/code-101-prework/prework/mac/4_git.md

 ### Git Config

 Like artists, programmers sign their work.
 Let's configure Git to sign your commits with your name and email address.
+Make sure you sign up for an account at Github [here](https://github.com).

 **WARNING:** Before running the following commands, replace `YOUR FULL NAME` and `YOUR EMAIL ADDRESS` with the name and email from [your GitHub account](https://github.com/settings/profile).